-As Director of Campaigns and Outreach, Eric brings a wealth of political experience to the S360 team.
+As Vice President of Campaigns and Outreach, Eric brings a wealth of political experience to the S360 team.
 He is responsible for managing all aspects of campaigns and outreach for the Arizona office, with significant expertise in field organization, social media, communications, political management, fundraising, and events planning.
 Eric’s work is driven by his passion to see the West as a diverse place where ALL have the opportunity to live and thrive.

 Eric first learned the art of politics in Washington state working for Jay Inslee’s successful 2012 gubernatorial campaign before moving to Washington, DC to work for Senator Patty Murray’s staff on the Senate Budget Committee.
 Eric moved back to his home state of Arizona to join Ann Kirkpatrick’s campaign for the U.S. Senate.
 He managed candidate call time, an in-state events program that raised over one million dollars, and a robust internship program that had over 100 participants over the course of the campaign.
 After the campaign Eric took a step back from politics to work for a small company focused on grant writing, implementation, and evaluation, but couldn’t stay out of the political arena for long.